polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/index.md

 This tutorial is aimed at someone who has never touched Substrate before, and wants to get a **basic** and **quick** understanding of what Substrate is all about.
-We will not be going too in depth about the intricacies of developing on Substrate, but will hopefully satisfy your curiosity so that you will continue this journey.
+We will not be going into depth about the intricacies of developing on Substrate, but will hopefully satisfy your curiosity so that you will continue this journey.